NaxHPL/RiichiCompanion/README.md

-# MahjongHelper
+# Riichi Companion
-An Android app for score tracking and hand calculating for Riichi Mahjong games.
+An Android app which includes a score tracker and hand calculator for Riichi Mahjong games.